The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: Stretch vectors

 where $x_t=\operatorname{stretch}(x,\lambda,t)$.
-Although the precise value of $\ell_{x_t}(\mu)$ is finicking to compute, it suffices for our purposes to find a small enough upper bound for this value so that \cref{eq:infinitesimalcomparison} approaches something less than $1$.
-Specifically, we compute the length of the quasi-geodesic to which $\mu$ deforms with respect to the change of metric parameterised by $x_t$.
-To this end, we first show that there exist some $\theta\in(0,\tfrac{\pi}{2})$ and a subset $\nu$ of $\mu$ of length $L\in(0,1]$ such that the geodesics constituting $\nu$ intersect the (vertical) geodesic partial foliation for $\lambda$ at an angle between $\theta$ and $\tfrac{\pi}{2}$.
+Although the precise value of $\ell_{x_t}(\mu)$ is difficult to compute, it suffices for our purposes to find a small enough upper bound so that \cref{eq:infinitesimalcomparison} approaches a value less than $1$.
+Specifically, we compute the length of the lamination to which $\mu$ deforms with respect to the change of metric parameterised by $x_t$.
+To this end, we first show that each ideal triangle that is a complementary component of $S \setminus \lambda$ can be partially foliated by vertical geodesics asymptotic to a leaf of $\lambda$ and horizontal horocyclic leaves outside the central stable triangle.
+The adjectives ``vertial" and ``horizontal" are used to emphasize the fact that the two foliations are perpendicular, which is used in the computation that follows.
+The stretching map expands the vertical direction at most by the factor $e^t$ and shrinks the horizontal direction.
+Then, there exist some $\theta\in(0,\tfrac{\pi}{2})$ and a subset $\nu$ of $\mu$ of length $L\in(0,1]$ such that the geodesics constituting $\nu$ intersect the vertical geodesic partial foliation at an angle between $\theta$ and $\tfrac{\pi}{2}$.
 Computing the change in the norm of each unit tangent vector along the geodesic segments of $\nu$ as one deforms the metric $x=x_0$ to $x_t$ shows that the new norm is smaller than $\cos(\theta)e^t$.
 This suffices to show that \cref{eq:infinitesimalcomparison} is strictly less than $L\cos(\theta)+(1-L)<1$. \end{proof}